DokiTeam/subsampling-scale-image-view/README.md

 - Support for ColorFilter
 - Automatically stores and restores state (zoom and center)
 - Using Interpolator for animation
+- Handle mouse and keyboard/dpad events for scaling and panning

 ---
 ### Usage